Oxx Coffeeboxx Review

 - Aftermarket carbon filter replacements

-The main thing you’ll definitely need, most likely, will be the replacement filters, as they are shaped differently and made to be compatible.
+The main thing you’ll need will most likely be the replacement filters, as they are shaped differently and made to be compatible.

-- Has a greater threshold for wear and tear and the elements
+- It has a greater threshold for wear and tear and the elements

 - Accepts all brands of K-Cups